Winter Closure

 Department or school-specific collections are at:

 Students may choose Restricted (campus-only) or Unrestricted (worldwide) access.
-Content is not reviewed by administrators before being posted and made available online.
-Please ensure you have reviewed the content with your mentor(s), especially to confirm that you are authorized to include all the content, including data, in your submission.
+Administrators do not review content before posting it and making it available online.
+Please ensure you have reviewed the content with your mentor(s) to confirm that you are authorized to include all the content, including data, in your submission.

 Undergraduate students are encouraged to read through the Submission Guidelines for Senior Honors Papers / Undergraduate Theses and the Policies for Senior Honors Papers / Undergraduate Theses.